Xhynk/redbrick-digital-core/readme.txt

 **Location**: Query against reviews from this location, default "All".

-**Hide Reviewer**: Hide the reviewer's name.

-**Hide Meta**: Hide the meta data under the review.
+**Hide X**: Hide the relevant meta data

-**Disable CSS**: Will remove some non-structural CSS rules.

-**Slider Speed**: Will adjust the slider's speed, OFF will prevent all scrolling, and thus show only one review.
+**Slider Speed**: Will adjust the slider's speed, showing each slider for the desired amount of seconds.